uidaholib/collectionbuilder-cdm-template/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About Stanton Gilbert Fisher;About the Collection;Sources" %}
+{% include feature/nav-menu.html sections="About Stanton Gilbert Fisher;About the Collection;" %}

 ## About Stanton Gilbert Fisher

+{% include feature/item-figure.html objectid="fisher260" float="right col-md-4" %}

 Stanton Gilbert Fisher (1840-1915) was an American pioneer best known as a civilian scout for the United States Army during the 1877 Nez Perce War.
 Fisher was born on July 10, 1840 in Jefferson County, New York.
 He and his family moved to a farm in Dodge County, Wisconsin in 1850.
 In 1860, Fisher - a jack of all trades - moved to California to try his hand at his first career, mining.